10 project management challenges (and how to overcome them)

 Every project begins with estimates.
 A large margin of error at this stage could mean that the project is doomed from the start.

-There are three major stages where estimates can go wrong:
+There are 3 major stages where estimates can go wrong:

-• Estimating project baselines — This includes estimating the budget, scope, and project timeline.
-Poorly estimating one, or all of these three aspects, will:
+- Estimating project baselines — this includes estimating the budget, scope, and project timeline.
+Poorly estimating one, or all of these 3 aspects, will likely leave you with vastly inadequate resources, forcing you to ask for more funds or deal with poor project scheduling.

-• Estimating deadlines — Even if you do everything right up to this point, you can put both yourself and your team under a lot of pressure by setting unrealistic deadlines.
-Instead, estimate the right amount of time needed to complete a task by looking at some of the previous projects you’ve worked on.
+- Estimating deadlines — even if you do everything right up to this point, you can put both yourself and your team under a lot of pressure by setting unrealistic project deadlines.

 Solution: Ask for help when making estimates

-Create a work breakdown structure (WBS) — A work breakdown structure is a visual breakdown of the entire project scope into its smaller constituent tasks according to hierarchy.
+Create a work breakdown structure (WBS) — a visual breakdown of the entire project scope into its smaller constituent tasks according to hierarchy.

 Estimating the time and budget for each of these individual tasks and then summing them up will create a much more accurate estimate of the baselines than trying to do it for the project as a whole.

-The good news is that a WBS can be represented as a tree diagram, a list, or a table — depending on your preferences — so you can create it using any project management tool of your choice.
+The good news is that a WBS can be represented as a tree diagram, a list, or a table, depending on your preferences.
+You can create it using any project management tool — like Plaky.

-Learn from the past — Always do your research.
+Finally, learn from the past.
 Check for records of similar projects done in the past.
 See what they did well and where they could have done better.
 Make sure you copy their successes and avoid repeating the same mistakes.

 Challenge #2: Lack of appropriate project management software

-According to Wellingtone, the lack of appropriate project management software is among the top ten project management challenges in all the 214 organizations they surveyed.
+According to Wellingtone’s The State of Project Management report based on a survey of 214 organizations, the lack of appropriate project management software is among the top 10 project management challenges.

 This is not surprising — especially in post-pandemic times.

 However, not just any software will do.
-Opting for the wrong software that doesn’t suit your team’s culture will only complicate things and may lead to enormous monetary losses.
+Opting for the wrong software that doesn’t suit your team’s needs will only complicate things and may lead to enormous monetary losses.

 This is precisely what happened to the German grocery store chain Lidl, which lost €500 million while trying to switch to a different merchandise management software that didn’t suit its business processes — only to revert to its old system a few months later.

-Solution: Get a project management software that fits your team
+Solution: Get the project management software that fits your team

 To avoid situations like these, dedicate the same amount of time and care to choosing the best project management software as you would to choosing a new employee.